 RELATED POST: How to Stop Binge Eating on Your Own (with God’s help)

-This one probably doesn’t surprise you.
+This one probably doesn’t surprise you as one of the major overeating causes.
 Women today are running a pace they can hardly keep up with.
 It seems the more conveniences our lives offer, the more packed with inefficiencies they become.

 Multitasking, micromanaging and having a mobile phone attached 24/7 have dramatically increased our stress levels.
 When this happens, finding a break with food is hard to pass up.